Business Psychology 2600-DSMz1PB

 Module 3: Human Emotional Functioning and Developing Emotional Intelligence

-• Emotional intelligence and its importance for managing people.
+• Emotional intelligence and its importance for leading people.

-• The significance of emotions in consumer decision making and management.
+• The role of emotions in consumer decision-making and management.

 Module 4: Human Behavioral Functioning and Effective Actions